aixplain/tts-qa/QA Tool Guideline.md

    e. **Submitting the Annotation:**
       - Once you have selected the best transcription or discarded the audio, click on the "Submit" button to save your annotation.

-**Note:** Please ensure that you follow these guidelines while using the aiXplain QA Tool for checking recordings used in TTS model training.
+**Note:** Please ensure that you follow these guidelines while using the QA Tool for checking recordings used in TTS model training.